California Dreaming

 Itinerary Desert

-We are going east from Los Angeles to Palm Springs, the starting point for exploring the Joshua Tree National Park with its unique scenery, fauna and flora.
-Day trips take us to impressive landscapes with bizarre rock formations, salt-encrusted areas, mud pots and a fascinating animal world.
-We also learn about the permanent consequences of dam failures, the flight routes of numerous migratory birds and the impact of agriculture and tourism.
+Day trips take us to captivating landscapes with bizarre rock formations, salt-encrusted areas, mud pots and a fascinating animal world.
+We also learn about the permanent consequences of dam failures, the flight routes of migratory birds and the impact of agriculture and tourism.
 In San Diego we explore both the city and the surrounding areas.
 A visit to the world-renowned San Diego Zoo & Safari Park is also on the itinerary before heading back along the coast to Los Angeles, where our field trip ends.

 accommodation